Child Support Lawyer In Houston

 What if the person who should pay child support is not working?

 The Texas Court will still order a minimum amount of child support to be paid each month.
+One of the child support lawyers in Houston, TX at Ramos Law Firm can ensure the correct directive is given.

 Will the Court waive the child support requirement if my spouse agrees to it?